 Skip to main content

 I completed a BSc in Psychology at the University of Southampton in 2018.
 I then completed the Forensic Psychology MSc at Kingston in 2019.
-During this time I have gained experience working as a student support worker at a high secure psychiatric hospital, a research assistant for a child and adolescent support consultancy firm, a social prescribing link worker within a Brent GP practice, and a support volunteer for a childrens' rehabilitation charity.
-I have since been awarded a scholarship with Kingston University and working to complete my Ph.D. research project in the area of Conduct Disorder risk, protection, and prevention.
-I am also now enjoying working at the university, have co-produced and presented at numerous conferences, presented my research at the 2022 European Psychiatric Association Conference, am on the board of trustees for a learning disability charity, and have designed and delivered my own Forensic Psychology course for A-Level students in Ealing.
+During this time I have gained experience working as a student support worker at a high secure psychiatric hospital, a research assistant for a child and adolescent support consultancy firm, a social prescribing link worker within a GP-care-network, and a support volunteer for a children's rehabilitation charity.
+I have since been awarded a scholarship with Kingston University and am working to complete my Ph.D. in the area of Conduct Disorder.
+I have since taken on an hourly paid lectureship role at the university, have co-produced and presented at numerous conferences, presented my research at the 2022 European Psychiatric Association Conference, am on the board of trustees for a learning disability charity, and have designed and delivered my own Forensic Psychology course for A-Level students in Ealing.

 Transition outcomes for young people discharged from adolescent medium secure services in England: A qualitative study exploring adolescents' and carers' experiences